A community song for the silly season

 Download the backing track by signing in to your SoundCloud account, or just listen to and play it here.

-How to submit your clip
+Submit your clip

 - Use your phone or computer to record you - audio or video, it's up to you.